 Marijuana is a common substitute in vaping products, and its intake as an aerosol instead of being smoked doesn’t lessen the risk of weakened lungs.

-While researchers are still gaining a full understanding of COVID-19, “we can make educated guesses based on past experiences that people with compromised health due to smoking or vaping […] can find themselves at increased risk of COVID-19,” according to the National Institute on Drug Abuse.
+While researchers are still trying to understand COVID-19, “we can make educated guesses based on past experiences that people with compromised health due to smoking or vaping […] can find themselves at increased risk of COVID-19,” according to the National Institute on Drug Abuse.

 The higher risk of contracting COVID-19 extends to people who smoke illicit drugs, including marijuana, and methamphetamine.

-While populations over the age of 65 are more at risk, teenagers who vape open themselves to the risk of contracting COVID-19.
+While populations over 65 are more at risk, teenagers who vape open themselves to the risk of contracting COVID-19.
 All smokers and vapers should be aware of the risks linked between their habit and coronavirus.

 Why Does Coronavirus Put Vapers at Risk?

 Vaping progressively weakens the lungs and impairs their function.
 This makes it easier for a coronavirus lung infection to take hold.

 The World Health Organization (WHO) confirmed in a study that vapers and smokers can develop pneumonia and other severe forms of the disease.

 Vaping is marketed as a safer alternative to smoking.
 That said, vaping health risks still loom large — and more dangers continue to become well-known.

 Vape products often contain toxic chemical combinations.
 These chemicals enter the lungs and can cause serious damage.